 The Waving Girl Statue, African American Monument, 1996 Olympic Cauldron, and the World War II Monument (aka: “Cracked Earth”) are also located on River Street.

-Here are a few photos that’ll make you fall in love with River Street, and my popular one-day Savannah itinerary also covers River Street.
+Here are a few photos that’ll make you fall in love with River Street.

 Factors Walk